kesshoban3310/NTUT_Machine_Vision/hw4/report.md

 ## Step 3 Non-maximum suppression

 > [!IMPORTANT]
-> In this step we need to do non-maximum suppression by $\theta$ graph from step 2.
+> In this step we need to do non-maximum suppression by 𝜃 graph from step 2.
 > First, we determine the gradient angle and classify it into
 > one of the four nearest directions: 0°, 45°, 90°, or 135°.
 > Then, if the pixel has a greater value than its neighbors in the gradient direction, it is retained.